 For each point the price of the asset move further in their favour, they basically get multiple stake.
 Similarly, if the price moves against the trade, the one making the trade loses the multiples of the stake.

 Spread betting is a geared investment, they only require a relatively small stake down to secure exposure to a much larger position.
 With this kind of gearing comes a higher risk and reward profile which can lead to a hefty profit many times the original stake but at the same time can equally lead to loses much more than what was originally invested.

 There are several accepted approaches to safeguard profits such as a stop-loss which automatically close out the bet once losses hit a certain level.
 The only drawback is that traders utilising this instrument must accept the risks of spread betting before actually placing a trade.

-In practice, most spread betting firms provide demonstration accounts to new customers which will enable them to place theoretical trades for a period in order for them to get used to the concept of the practice.
+In practice, most spread betting firms provide trial accounts to new customers which will enable them to place theoretical trades for a period in order for them to get used to the concept of the practice.

 These accounts can be a good way to get used to spread betting.
 There exists a far broader range of investors trading in this manner.
 There is now a much broader range of investors trading but there still exists traders with very little experience in financial trading involve with spread betting for the first time.

 Part of the appeal is the very broad number of underlying financial assets in which spread betting provides a way of getting the added exposure.
 In some cases, retail investors would find it prohibitively expensive or even near impossible to gain access to these assets.
 Betting on a stock market index for instance is actually very difficult for an ordinary investor more so with actually investing in currencies, oil or gold.